Code-Institute-Submissions/niallfitzg-MS2/README.md

 ### Acknowledgments

-Thank you to my Mentor Reuben Ferrante.
+Thank you to my mentor Reuben Ferrante.